 A brief note on terminology is required before we begin.
 This article examines the conception of witnesses and testimony in antiquity in the regions that formed the beginnings of Western civilization: the ANE and its contemporary Mediterranean milieu.
 I refer to these societies when using the terms “antiquity” or “ancient” throughout the article.
 Other civilizations of past and present will not be discussed in this article, as my intention is to offer a historical perspective rather than an anthropological one.
 The period under consideration begins as early as the first written documents known to us, but its endpoint is less clear, since ideas do not disappear in one day.
 Most of the texts discussed in the article are dated circa the first millennium BCE, although they often reflect much earlier ideas and concepts.
 Later texts examined span until the beginning of the common era.
 According to the argument laid out in this article, there was once an overarching concept of witnesses and testimony very different from the one we have today.
 This description suggests that a revolution occurred in the meaning of these concepts.
-When this revolution occurred and the circumstances that brought it about are yet to be told.
+When this revolution occurred and the circumstances that brought it about remain to be told.

 Chronic Interpreters’ Dilemma

 Ancient texts often refer to witnesses when describing standards of adjudication.
-A well-known example is found in the book of Deuteronomy, where the following law is found: “On the word of two witnesses or of three witnesses the one who is to die shall be put to death; a person shall not be put to death on the word of one witness”.”
+A well-known example is found in the book of Deuteronomy, where the following law is found: “On the word of two witnesses or of three witnesses the one who is to die shall be put to death; a person shall not be put to death on the word of one witness.”
 Scholars debate the amount of discretion afforded, according to this law, to a judge who was presented with the testimony of “two or three” witnesses.
 In a different cultural context, Aristotle tells us of a law which similarly referred to the word of two witnesses as mandatory (and perhaps sufficient?) for a conviction of murder: “at Cyme there is a law relating to trials for murder, that if the prosecutor on the charge of murder produces a certain number of his own relatives as witnesses, the defendant is guilty of the murder.”
 We may assume that there is no literary connection between Aristotle and the HB.
 One can still ask whether or not there is any connection between the legal norm cited by Aristotle and that found in Deuteronomy.
 Is the testimony of witnesses mentioned in these two sources decisive?
 Is it subject to any evaluation by a judicial body or is the judicial entity, upon hearing those testimonies, bound to accept them?

-In considering these questions, scholars turn, very reasonably, to evidence from the specific cultural context in which each of these texts is found, as the most relevant factor for determining the answers.
-However, what is often lost in this discussion is the larger picture: the fact that the same dilemma recurs in many ancient texts, even though they are clearly not dependent on one another.
+In considering these questions, scholars have usually regarded the specific cultural context in which each of these texts is found to be the most relevant factor for arriving at answers.
+However, what is often lost in this discussion is the broader point that the same dilemma recurs in many ancient texts, even though they are clearly not dependent on one another.
 In what follows, I will demonstrate the consistency of this dilemma as it recurs in some Neo-Babylonian court documents and the Great Code of Gortyn.
 In both of these different contexts, we find conditional statements determining that a legal resolution will enter into force “on the day that a witness comes” or ”if a witness testifies.”

 Neo-Babylonian Uruk